You are here: Home Managing Your ... Hospitals 101 Before Entering ... Summary

 Answers to your practical questions such as how to travel safely despite your health condition, how to avoid getting infected by a pet, and what to say or not say to an insurance company.

-Before entering a hospital:
+Before entering a hospital, it is advisable to:

 • If it hasn't been discussed, ask your doctor (or his or her office manager) if you can be treated as an outpatient rather than entering the hospital.